dhellmann/pymotw/PyMOTW/os/index.rst

 the same way, but return different file handles depending on the type of input or output desired.
-For the most part, these functions are made obsolete by the :mod:`subprocess` module (added in Python 2.4), but there is a good chance you will encounter them if you are maintaining legacy code.
+For the most part, these functions are made obsolete by the :mod:`subprocess` module (added in Python 2.4), but there is a good chance legacy code uses them.

 The most commonly used pipe function is :func:`popen()`.
-It creates a new process running the command given and attaches a single stream to the input or output of that process, depending on the mode argument.
-While :func:`popen` functions work on Windows, some of these examples assume some sort of Unix-like shell.
+It creates a new process running the command given and attaches a single stream to the input or output of that process, depending on the *mode* argument.
+While :func:`popen` functions work on Windows, some of these examples assume a Unix-like shell.

+.. include:: os_popen.py
+    :literal:
+    :start-after: #end_pymotw_header

 The descriptions of the streams also assume Unix-like terminology:

 * stdin - The "standard input" stream for a process (file descriptor 0) is readable by the process.
 This is usually where terminal input goes.